Samyuktha5/Samyuktha_data606/README.md

 5.**What will be your unit of analysis (for example, patient, organization, or country)?**

-The unit of analysis here is an Organization and my units of observation are sentiment of twitter tweets.
+The unit of analysis here is an Organization and my units of observation are sentiment of financial news articles.

 6.**What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)**?